Eating Healthy on a Budget: It's Possible

 Master legumes and grains

 Lentils at $2/kg contain as much protein as chicken at $10/kg, with fiber as a bonus.
 Chickpeas, kidney beans, red lentils: vary your legumes.
-A bag of brown rice or whole-wheat pasta costs less than $1 and forms the base for dozens of meals.
+A bag of brown rice or whole-wheat pasta costs less than $1 and forms the basis for dozens of meals.

 Plan before you shop

-Cook in bulk
+Cook in large quantities

 Use the freezer strategically

-Compare prices per kg
+Compare prices per kilo

-The myth of healthy and expensive food
+The myth of healthy food being expensive

-The healthiest foods are also the cheapest: lentils, brown rice, eggs, canned sardines, cabbage, carrots, bananas, oats.
+The healthiest foods are also the cheapest: lentils, brown rice, eggs, canned sardines, cabbage, carrots, bananas, and oats.
 It's the ultra-processed "healthy" products that are expensive—$8 artisanal granola, $4 almond milk, $3 protein bars.
-Go back to basics: a bowl of oatmeal with a banana costs $0.40 and beats any industrial breakfast in nutritional quality.
+Get back to basics: a bowl of oatmeal with a banana costs $0.40 and beats any industrial breakfast in nutritional quality.

-Typical budget: $35 to $50 per person per week
+Sample budget: $35 to $50 per person per week

-Here is a realistic breakdown for $40/week: proteins (eggs, legumes, chicken) $10-12, seasonal fruit and vegetables $8-10, starches (rice, pasta, bread) $4-5, dairy products $5-6, pantry items (oil, spices, condiments) $3-4, extras $2-3.
+Here's a realistic breakdown for $40/week: proteins (eggs, legumes, chicken) $10-12, seasonal fruits and vegetables $8-10, starches (rice, pasta, bread) $4-5, dairy products $5-6, pantry items (oil, spices, condiments) $3-4, extras $2-3.
 By prioritizing 2-3 vegetarian meals per week and buying animal proteins on sale, you can easily drop below $35 without sacrificing quality.

 Smart substitutions that change everything

 Replace fresh salmon ($25/kg) with canned sardines ($5/kg): same omega-3s, fraction of the price.
 Swap quinoa ($8/kg) for bulgur ($2/kg): similar nutritional profile.
-Choose whole chicken ($5/kg) over fillets ($12/kg) and learn how to carve it.
-"Ugly" vegetables at the end of the market cost 50% less and make the same soups.
+Choose a whole chicken ($5/kg) over fillets ($12/kg) and learn how to carve it.
+"Ugly" vegetables at the end of the market cost 50% less and make the same great soups.
 Each substitution is small, but combined over a month, it's $30 to $50 in savings.

 FoodCraft Tip